Skip to Content

 The Inkey List Collagen Booster

-The Inkey List Collagen Booster (now called The Inkey List Collagen Peptide Serum) addresses the visible signs of aging with multiple peptides that help make your skin look firmer and plumper.
+The Inkey List Collagen Peptide Serum (previously called The Inkey List Collagen Booster) addresses the visible signs of aging with multiple peptides that help make your skin look firmer and plumper.

 Collagen is a protein that helps your skin stay firm and supple.
 The serum uses peptides that mimic the effects of collagen in your skin to improve the appearance of wrinkles and fine lines.